Bookmark and Share FiPy: A Finite Volume PDE Solver Using Python

 Branches

-Whether fixing a bug or adding a feature, all work on FiPy should be based on a reported Trac ticket.
-Assuming ticket number 12345, branch the code:
+Whether fixing a bug or adding a feature, all work on FiPy should be conducted on a branch and submitted as a pull request.
+If there is already a reported GitHub issue, name the branch accordingly:

 Edit and add to branch: